yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 It did―with some buts, as usual.
 Two things needed to be fixed to get this colourful cast into good shape: an audio fix affecting everyone, and a separate fix for NVIDIA users.

-Users immediately noticed how the game’s background audio was completely muted, detracting a lot from the experience.
-After performing a cross-examination [with music and all](https://youtu.be/5I443rHIYVk), [byte[]](https://github.com/liamwhite) found out the cause was {{< gh-hovercard "12058" "a leftover" >}} from the Opus rewrite [Maide](https://github.com/Kelebek1) did [back in September](https://yuzu-emu.org/entry/yuzu-progress-report-sep-2023/#audio-changes).
-With this specific case fixed, the game started playing audio as it should.

 {{< single-title-imgs
     "Is she in that castle?
 (Super Mario RPG)" "./rpg1.png"